-Most of the students feel the same (even the bookworms with shiny golden spectacles) when board exams are around the corner.
-Fortunately, there are ways to beat the exam anxiety and score high in boards without losing sleep.
+Most students feel the same (even the bookworms with shiny golden spectacles) when board exams are around the corner.
+Fortunately, there are ways to beat the exam anxiety and score high in the boards without losing sleep.

 And that’s exactly what I am going to teach you in this article.

 Anxiety is a symptom that you have more items in your “To Do” list than you can handle.
 So, working directly on it won’t change anything because anxiety is not the issue—the issue is the clutter.

 You see, everybody has only 24 hours each day, and if you want to score your best marks in board exams, then you must utilize those hours wisely.

 Decide for yourself what do you want to do?